 The Internet of Things (IoT, Internet of Things) is shaping the industrial and consumer world.
 Smart technologies continue to permeate all layers of the business and consumer sectors, from businesses to health, through finance or logistics, and every missed opportunity that a competitor strategically takes becomes virtually a long-term mistake for those companies that do not innovate.
 2020 is going to be a key year for the 4 components of the IoT model: Sensors, Networks (Communications), Analytics (the cloud) and Applications.

-Some studies estimate the impact of advances in IoT technologies at an additional $ 344,000 million in terms of revenue and about $ 177 billion in cost savings.
+Some studies estimate the impact of IoT technologies at an additional $ 344,000 million in terms of revenue and about $ 177 billion in cost savings.
+It reflects on the importance of hiring an IoT app development company.
 The IoT and smart devices are already helping to improve the performance metrics of the main factories located on US soil.
 They are in the hands of employees, facilitating routine management tasks and triggering productivity rates around 40 and 60%.

 The next 10 trends explore the impact of many technologies on IoT and shed light on the future of IoT.